yoriiis/tumblr-builder/docs/guide/how-it-works.md

 - Type: `String`
 - Default: `''`

-The Tumblr name, for example `<NAME>.tumblr.com`.
+The Tumblr blog hostname, for example `<name>.tumblr.com`.
 The API will fetch datas from this blog.

 ### apiKey

 - Type: `String`
 - Default: `''`

-Tell Tumblr the API key (for API usage).
+The Tumblr API key for API usage.

 ### limitData